Clery Act Information

 According to the Clery Act, a Campus Security Authority includes a member of a campus security department; any individual or individuals who are responsible for campus security but who do not constitute a campus security department; any individual or organization specified in an institution’s statement of campus security policy as an individual or organization to which students and employees should report criminal offenses; and an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.

-Examples of Campus Security Authorities at Texas Woman’s University include all members of the Department of Public Safety, the Dean of Students and certain other Student Affairs administrators (excluding pastoral and professional counselors as defined below), members of the Athletics Administration, coaches, advisors to student organizations, coordinators for Greek Affairs, and certain members of the Residential Life staff including the Director, Associate Director, Assistant Directors, Resident Directors, Resident Assistants and student workers who help check-in guests to the dorms.
+Examples of Campus Security Authorities at Texas Woman’s University include all members of the Department of Public Safety, the Dean of Students and certain other Student Affairs administrators (excluding pastoral and professional counselors as defined below), members of the Athletics staff such as coaches, advisors to student organizations, coordinators for Greek Affairs, and certain members of the Housing and Dining Services staff including the Director, Associate Director, Assistant Directors, Resident Directors, Resident Assistants and student workers who help check-in guests to the dorms.

 Pastoral counselors and professional counselors are not Campus Security Authorities under the Clery Act.
 A pastoral counselor is defined as a person who is associated with a religious order or denomination, who is recognized by that religious order or denomination as someone who provides confidential counseling, and who is functioning within the scope of that recognition of a pastoral counselor.
 A professional counselor is defined as a person whose professional responsibilities include providing mental health counseling to members of the university’s community and who is functioning within the scope of his or her license or certification